-An independent audit carried out in April 2022 by one of the leading audit companies, commissioned by a major luxury goods player in Switzerland, concluded that the ESG performance of Kagem Mining Limited and Montepuez Ruby Mining Limitada met expectations.
+An independent audit carried out in April 2022 by one of the leading audit companies, commissioned by a major luxury goods player in Switzerland, concluded that the ESG performance of Kagem and MRM met expectations.

 Gemfields does not currently have key performance indicators that relate directly to slavery or human trafficking.
-Furthermore, whilst we do not have the ability to physically inspect our supply chain's operations with regularity, we do have the ability to monitor grievance systems and channels for the reporting of any modern slavery or bonded/forced labour incidents that may be raised.
+Furthermore, whilst we do not currently inspect our supply chain's operations with regularity, we do have the ability to monitor grievance systems and channels for the reporting of any modern slavery or bonded/forced labour incidents that may be raised.
 We will therefore monitor: